Injured downhill star Kilde calls for better World Cup race-day schedules to protect athletes | TSN

 Also sidelined for the season are: Alexis Pinturault, the 2021 overall World Cup champion one year after Kilde; Marco Schwarz, who led the overall standings when he crashed Dec.
 28; and Petra Vlhova, the women’s overall champion three years ago.

-Most recently, Valerie Grenier, from St. Isidore, Ont., sustained a fractured humerus, a torn cruciate ligament and a partial medial collateral ligament tear following a serious crash during a World Cup super-G race Sunday in Cortina D'Ampezzo, Italy.
-The crash came two days after she finished in a three-way tie for third to pick up her fourth career World Cup medal and first in downhill.

-Shiffrin crashed in the downhill at Cortina d’Ampezzo, which will host women's races at the 2026 Olympics.
+Shiffrin crashed in a downhill last Friday at Cortina d’Ampezzo, Italy, that will host women's races at the 2026 Olympics.
 She avoided serious injury though is taking time off racing to recover.

 “That’s been very, very nice,” Kilde said of spending more time with his partner, “but also a little bit stupid to have this situation where we’re both injured.